boazbk/tcs/lec_03_computation.md

 > # { .pause }
-These concerns will to a large extent guide us in the upcoming lectures.
+These concerns will to a large extent guide us in the upcoming chapters.
 Thus you would be well advised to re-read the above informal definition and see what you think about these issues.

 A large part of this course will be devoted to adressing the above issues.